crzfub/OB-Freie/README.md

 # OB Freie
 _Old Babylonian Freie - A font made for the Institut für Altorientalistik at Freie Universität Berlin, based on aBZL._
 > The current version is **v.1.2** (11.
 August 2024)
+> Currently available formats for OB Freie are: `ttf`, `otf`
+> Additionally OBNL (Old Babylonian No Latin) - a version without Latin characters - is available as: `ttf`, `otf`, `woff2`, `svg`

+> [!WARNING]
+> For now the font is optimised for the 'Light' weight.
+The 'Regular' and 'Bold' weights were derived through algorithms from the 'Light' weight.
+Hence they are considered 'experimental'.
+Yet in print at sizes such as 12pt you might find 'Regular' more readable than 'Light' without much loss in detail.
+Until the redraw is completed some signs will be unusable in print at large sizes (i.e. for posters), this effect is worse in 'Regular' and 'Light'.

 ## Quick Guide